doylek1/ResGuides-NLTK/context.md

 # The Natural Language Toolkit
 NLTK is a Python Library for working with written language data.
 It is free, open source and [well documented](http://www.nltk.org/).
 Many areas covered in this chapter are covered in more detail in the [NLTK Book](http://www.nltk.org/book/).
-Some of the tasks NLTK can help you with include; tokenization (turning words in discrete data), stemming (removal of derivational affixes e.g. 's' 'ed', 'ing'), tagging (with parts-of-speech, for e.g) and parsing (creating a parse tree, for e.g. see figure below).
+Some of the tasks NLTK can help you with include; tokenization (turning words in discrete data), stemming (removal of derivational affixes e.g. 's' 'ed', 'ing'), tagging (with parts-of-speech, for e.g) and parsing (creating a parse tree, for e.g.).
+The example below is a parse tree, which includes parts-of-speech tags (S = sentence, NN = noun, etc...).

 ![](images/tree.gif)
 (Figure 1.
-Bird et al. 2009)
+Parse tree, Bird et al. 2009)

 NLTK began its life in 2001 as a project of Steven Bird and Edward Loper.
 At the time, Bird was a professor in computational linguistics at the University of Pennsylvania and Loper, his star student.
 Together they agreed a plan for developing software infrastructure for NLP teaching that could be easily maintained over time.